Importing Assets

 ImportAssetsfilesCSVforimportCSVforimport.jpg

-4. Select the number of fields to import.
+5. Select the number of fields to import.
 The number of fields is equal to the number of columns in your .csv file.

-7. Click Submit to import your assets.
+8. Click Submit to import your assets.

 You can verify that your assets were correctly imported and/or updated from Assets > Asset Management > Asset List.

-Automatically sync SysAid with a .csv file
+Automatically sync SysAid with a CSV file

-You can set SysAid to automatically sync its asset information with a .csv file.
+You can set SysAid to automatically sync its asset information with a CSV file.
 This means that at the intervals you define, SysAid checks the .csv file for changes.
-If any changes have been made, SysAid imports the file and overrides the existing asset information with the updated information in the .csv file.
+If any changes have been made, SysAid imports the file and overrides the existing asset information with the updated information in the file.

-On-Premises users can accomplish this by pointing to the file location of the .csv file or by connecting to the .csv file via the RDS.
-Cloud users can perform this sync only by connecting to the .csv file via the RDS.
-The RDS scans the folder and uploads the copy of the .csv file to the server every 10 minutes.
-The server processes the updated information based on the selected schedule time.
+On-Premises users can accomplish this by pointing to the file location or by connecting to the file via the RDS.
+Cloud users can perform this sync only by connecting to the file via the RDS.

-To automatically sync your assets with a .csv file via the SysAid server
+To automatically sync your assets with a CSV file via the SysAid server:

 1. Check the Schedule box.